luisdelaye/CurSa/README.md

 #### Case 2: the name in metadata.tsv is not spelled correctly

 In some occasions the geographic locality is in metadata.tsv and in color_ordering.tsv (and in lat_longs.tsv), but it is written in a different language between files or the name in one of the files has some typos.
 Lets take a look at: 'Aguascalientes / Pabello de A'.
 If you google 'Aguascalientes Pabello de A' you will find that 'Pabello de A' refers to a small city named 'Pabellón de Arteaga' in the State of 'Aguascalientes'.
 Therefore, you have to substitute 'Pabello de A' by 'Pabellón de Arteaga' in metadata.tsv.
-To do this, open the file substitute_proposal.tsv with a text editor (like [ATOM](https://atom.io)) and find the row containing 'Pabello de A'.
+To do this, open the file substitute_proposal_round1.tsv with a text editor (like [ATOM](https://atom.io)) and find the row containing 'Pabello de A'.
 Then substitute 'Pabello de A' by 'Pabellón de Arteaga' in the third column (do not remove the single quotes nor the spaces between the slashes /).
 Example:

 ```
 'Pabello de A'  'North America / Mexico / Aguascalientes / Pabello de A'  'North America / Mexico / Aguascalientes / Pabellón de Arteaga'